Director since 2016

 Caryn is a regular speaker at global legal technology and innovation conferences and was recognised as one of Australia’s top legal innovators in the Financial Times Asia-Pacific Innovative Lawyers Awards 2018.
-Caryn also won ‘Innovator of the Year’ in the Women in Law Awards 2019.
-Caryn is a member of the Steering Group for the Chief Innovation Officers Forum, Australia and is a GROWL (Global Rise of Women in LegalTech) mentor.
+Caryn also won ‘Innovator of the Year’ in the Women in Law Awards in both 2019 and 2020.

 Director since 2014

 David is the Chief Strategy Officer and President Asia Pacific at Nanosonics Limited, and is a Non Executive Director of Technion Australia.